brainwt/Building-Energy-Signature-aka-CPM/README.md

 If you have questions about your rights to use or distribute this code, please contact KICT at deukwookim@kict.re.kr.

 NOTICE.
-This source code was developed under funding from the MOLIT South Korean Government consequently retains certain rights.
-As such, the South Korean Government has been granted for itself and others acting on its behalf a paid-up, nonexclusive, irrevocable, worldwide license in the code to reproduce, distribute copies to the public, prepare derivative works, and perform publicly and display publicly, and to permit other to do so.
+This source code was developed under funding from the MOLIT South Korea Government consequently retains certain rights.
+As such, the South Korea Government has been granted for itself and others acting on its behalf a paid-up, nonexclusive, irrevocable, worldwide license in the code to reproduce, distribute copies to the public, prepare derivative works, and perform publicly and display publicly, and to permit other to do so.

 끝.